steaks/codeducky/blogs/WriteDebuggerFriendlyDataModels.md

 I generally use relational databases to persist data.
 So I'll explain my implementations in SQL, but these concepts can be applied to many technologies.

-I try achieve two goals by following three guidelines when building debugger friendly data models.
+I try achieve one simple goal by following three guidelines when building debugger friendly data models.

-Goals:
+Goal:
 <ul>
-	<li><strong><span style=color:#339966;">Developers should be able to <i>definitively</i> deduce how, by whom, and when any important record was created.</span></strong></li>
-	<li><strong><span style=color:#339966;">Developers should be able to <i>quickly</i> deduce how, by whom, and when any important record was created.</span></strong></li>
+	<li><strong><span style=color:#339966;">Developers should be able to <i>definitively</i> and <i>quickly</i> deduce how, by whom, and when any important record was created.</span></strong></li>
 </ul>

 Guidelines:
 <ul>
-	<li><strong>Make critical areas of the datamodels deterministic</strong></li>
+	<li><strong>Avoid losing history in critical areas of the datamodel</strong></li>
+	<li><strong>Include debugging tools that make the datamodel easier to navigate</strong></li>
 	<li><strong>Place meta information in the datamodel where valuable</strong></li>
 	<li><strong>Place meta information in logging tables where valuable</strong></li>
 </ul>

-<strong>Make critical areas of datamodels deterministic</strong>
+<strong>Avoid losing history in critical areas of the datamodel</strong>
 If you're like me, you've encountered the following scenario:  problematic record "a" was generated using records "b" and "c."
 So you look at records "b" and "c" only to find that they have completely mutated from their state when record "a" was created.
 Now you have no way to determine how record "a" was created.
-Said in other words, you were not able to definitively determine how record "a" was created because your data model is not deterministic.
+Said in other words, you were not able to definitively determine how record "a" was created because you didn't preserve history for records "b" and "c."

-I leverage immutability to preserve determinism in more sensitive areas of my data models.
+I leverage immutability to avoid losing history in more sensitive areas of my data models.
 I'll use a simple example to explain how I use immutability and the power it provides for debugging.

 Recently, I've spent too much time at <a href="http://en.wikipedia.org/wiki/Barnes_%26_Noble">Barnes and Noble</a>.
 When I notice a price change for a book I want to purchase I think to myself: "wow I'm so smart for waiting!" if the price decreased or "dammit, I knew I should have bought it earlier" if the price increased.
 After my euphoria or dismay I begin to wonder how Barnes and Noble prices their books.

 For our example, let's try to implement an ultra simplistic data model for book pricing calculations.
-Imagine books prices are determined by the cost to manufacture a book, an author's popularity, and the season (prices spike during the winter holidays).
+Imagine books prices are determined by the cost to manufacture a book, an author's popularity, and the season (prices vary significantly from summer holiday season).

-First, let's construct the naive data model which does not leverage immutability to preserve determinism.
+First, let's construct the naive data model which does not leverage immutability to preserve history.
 Later we'll contrast this data model with an improved version.

 We need books, authors, and seasons.
 We'll calculate book prices from book pricing settings that reference a book, author, and season.